tomcat-slf4j-logback/tomcat-slf4j-logback/README.md

 [![Build Status](https://travis-ci.org/hazendaz/tomcat-slf4j-logback.svg?branch=master)](https://travis-ci.org/hazendaz/tomcat-slf4j-logback)

+## NOTICE ##

+Build pom is configured to allow for building out the tomcat embedded juli version but as of 11/14/2014 has not be tested.
+Please feel free to test this functionality and report back.

 ## Quick Start ##

 If you quickly want to configure Tomcat to use Slf4J and Logback, just download latest package available from [SourceForge](https://sourceforge.net/projects/tc-slf4jlogback/files/) and explode zip file directly into $CATALINA_HOME.
 Beware! - doing so will replace server.xml with default version and logging valve.

-The latest version (Tomcat 8.0.14, Slf4j 1.7.7, Logback 1.1.2) may be downloaded from
+The latest version (Tomcat 7.0.57 or 8.0.15, Slf4j 1.7.7, Logback 1.1.2) may be downloaded from
 [SourceForge](https://sourceforge.net/projects/tc-slf4jlogback/files/).
 Previous versions are available as well.

-Prior versions are not predefined for direct exploding into $CATALINA_HOME.
+Some rather old versions are not predefined for direct exploding into $CATALINA_HOME.

 The following directions are for manual setup.